 You can then start reaching out to potential customers and gain insights into customer preferences and behaviour.

 This sort of marketplace research can then help to drive decisions later in the branding process.

 SMEs and larger.

-Always good to have an idea of the market you’re entering.
+It’s always good to have an idea of the market you’re entering.
 But a full comprehensive report can probably be reserved for larger companies.

 Competitor research is a crucial step in any branding project.

 You need to understand the “lay of the land” before you can decide exactly where you want to pitch your tent.

 A good corporate branding agency will help you understand your competitors before starting on any branding work for your business.

 When conducting competitor research with clients, this is what we’re asking: